logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 ###### Overview

-You can use a Helm chart to ship k8s logs to Logz.io via Filebeat.
+You can use a Helm chart to ship k8s logs to Logz.io via Filebeat from Linux and Windows nodes.

 Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-logs allows you to ship logs from your Kubernetes cluster to Logz.io.